kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 ## Interfaces

 The following picture shows the scheduling context of a Pod and the interfaces that the scheduling framework exposes.
-In this picture "Filter" is equivalent to "Predicate" and "Scoring" is equivalent to "Priority function".

 One plugin may implement multiple interfaces to perform more complex or stateful tasks.

-Some interfaces are called as extension points which can be controled through [Scheduler Configuration](/docs/reference/scheduling/config/#extension-points).
+Some interfaces match the scheduler extension points which can be configured through [Scheduler Configuration](/docs/reference/scheduling/config/#extension-points).

 {{< figure src="/images/docs/scheduling-framework-extensions.png" title="Scheduling framework extension points" class="diagram-large">}}